ucsd-cse29/fa24/src/week4/c-multifile-make.md

 2. Now, in your terminal, run `make main`.
 This will perform the same operation as running `gcc -std=c99 -fsanitize=address -g pwcrack.c -o pwcrack.out` without needing to type or remember that command!
 You should see the `pwcrack.out` file in your directory.
 However, if you run `make main` again, you will see that `make` will not recompile the files because they have not changed since the last time they were compiled.
 This is one of the benefits of using `make` to compile your programs.

 3. Now run `make clean`.
 This will remove all the `.out` executable files in your directory.
-4. Next, run simply `make`. **Write in your notes:** What do you see when you run `make` without any arguments?
+4. Next, run simply `make`.

+**In your notes:** What do you see when you run `make` without any arguments?
 Why do you think this is the case?

 We now have a clean and simple way to compile our C programs with the correct flags and dependencies using `make`.
 This will be very useful as we continue to work on our PA2 project and need to compile our programs multiple times.